 The energy transported by the water damages the offensive cells, which in turn causes them to die.
 Over time, the body absorbs the treated tissue as part of the natural healing process, and as it does, symptoms of BPH are relieved.

-Since use of the procedure is relatively new, there are no long-term studies to show if it will continue to provide effective symptom relief beyond four years.
+Since use of the procedure is relatively new, there are no long-term studies to show if it will continue to provide effective symptom relief beyond five years.

 Until more physicians are trained in the technique, there are a limited number of Canadian clinics where men have access to Rezūm, including SanoMed.

 The goal of Rezūm is similar to other BPH treatments – the removal of excess tissues – and the use of hot vapour as a tool can offer the desired results with minimal side effects and a relatively low risk of complications.

 The procedure can be performed in our clinic during a short visit.
 No general anaesthesia is necessary and most men are able to return to regular activities within a few days.

 BPH symptom reduction is expected within a month.
 Longer term studies have demonstrated a sustained symptom relief of over up to five years.